oresat/oresat-prucam-ar013x/kernel_module/README.md

 # prucam kernel module
 The platform driver kernel module for interfacing to an ar013x camera using a PRU.

-**Note:** it will require the pru firmware to be installed to work, see `pru_code/` on how to install.
+**Note:** This will require the pru firmware to be installed to work, see `pru_code/` on how to install.

-**Note:** it will require the device tree overlay installed, see `device_tree_overlay/`
+**Note:** This will require the device tree overlay installed, see `device_tree_overlay/`

 ## Build and install debian package (uses [DKMS])